Jump to an ensemble:

 The University Chorale is directed by Dr. Sherrill Blodget.

-The Wind Ensemble is under the direction of Joshua Thompson.
+The Wind Symphony is under the direction of Joshua Thompson.